 Understanding the Special Theory of Relativity can be a little difficult, but we'll boil it down to a simple situation.

-Einstein realized the answer was both.
-Space contracts and time dilates as objects move.
-He determined that motion through space can also be thought of as motion through time.
+Einstein determined that motion through space can also be thought of as motion through time.
 In essence, space and time affect each other, both being relative concepts in relation to the speed of light.

-For anyone that has made it through a chemistry class, you likely remember Avogadro's number or it, at least, rings a bell.
+For anyone that has made it through a high school chemistry class, Avogadro's number might ring a bell.

-In 1924, Einstein was sent a paper from a physicist by the name of Satyendra Nath Bose.
-This paper discussed detailed a way to think of light as a gas, filled with indistinguishable particles.
+In 1924, Einstein was sent a paper from physicist Satyendra Nath Bose.
+This paper discussed a detailed way to think of photons of light as a gas.
+Einstein generalized Bose’s theory to an ideal gas of identical atoms or molecules for which the number of particles is conserved.

 Einstein worked with Bose to extend this idea to atoms, which led to a prediction for a new state of matter: the Bose-Einstein Condensate.
 The first example of this state was produced in 1995.